pydantic/pydantic/docs/mypy_plugin.md

 Model()  # will raise a validation error for age and list_of_ints
 ```

-Without any special configuration, mypy catches one of the errors (see [here](usage/mypy.md) for usage instructions):
+Without any special configuration, mypy catches one of the errors:

 ```
 13: error: "Model" has no attribute "middle_name"
 ```